Accessing different higher-order modes with nonlinear modal energy transfer under simple realistic tuning of initial conditions: Nonlinear modal energy transfer

 In the previous section, we demonstrated that the energy distribution at the entry of the fiber can be altered by adjusting the waist and offset of the input pulse.
 By influencing this initial energy distribution among the propagation modes, it is possible to affect the interactions between these modes during propagation, which occur due to nonlinear processes.

 This paper focuses on a specific nonlinear phenomenon unique to multimode fibers, known as beam self-cleaning.
-Beam self-cleaning involves a redistribution of energy among the modes during propagation, driven by intermodal four-wave mixing (IFWM).
+Since the context of our work is relatively different from previous work on beam self-cleaning, we prefer to use the term \textit{nonlinear modal energy transfer} to emphasize this difference in framework.
+Nonlinear modal energy transfer involves a redistribution of energy among the modes during propagation, driven by inter-modal four-wave mixing (IFWM).
 This process results in a net transfer of energy towards a single dominant mode, causing the transverse profile of the pulse within the fiber to resemble that of the dominant mode.
-Beam self-cleaning can thus be interpreted as a restructuring of the transverse profile of the pulse during propagation.
-While the most common beam self-cleaning outcome is a transfer into the fundamental mode, it has also been shown that beam self-cleaning into mode 2 is possible with simple initial conditions~\cite{deliancourt19-1,chenJiayang22}, and higher modes too with more complex wavefront tuning~\cite{deliancourt19-2}.
+Nonlinear modal energy transfer can thus be interpreted as a restructuring of the transverse profile of the pulse during propagation.
+While the most common beam self-cleaning outcome is a net transfer of energy towards the fundamental mode, it has also been shown that beam self-cleaning (or nonlinear modal energy transfer) into mode 2 (LP$_{11}$) is possible with simple initial conditions~\cite{deliancourt19-1,chenJiayang22}, and higher modes too with more complex wavefront tuning~\cite{deliancourt19-2}.

-In this section, we investigate how the offset and tilt angle of the input pulse influence beam self-cleaning.
+In this section, we investigate how the offset and tilt angle of the input pulse influence nonlinear modal energy transfer.
 The simulations presented here consider a fiber with a core diameter of $50\,\micron$, a numerical aperture $NA=0.2$, and a nonlinear refractive index $n_2=3.2\times 10^{-20}\,V^{-2}m^2$.
 The fiber length is 30\,cm (with the exception of subsection~\ref{BSCMode4}).
 The injected pulse is a Gaussian beam of central wavelength 1064\,nm with a full width at half maximum duration of 90\,fs and containing an energy of 38\,nJ, emulating the parameters in Ref.~\cite{liuZ16}.
+Note that the evolution with distance as a function of input power (i.e. pulse energy and temporal duration), numerical aperture (i.e. fiber diameter and material), and the targeted mode (i.e. initial conditions), changes in a non-trivial way.
+But we consider a full exploration of that parameter space beyond the scope of this work and not necessarily illuminating at this time.